 College freshman Claire Danvers has had enough of her nightmarish dorm situation.
 When Claire heads off-campus, the imposing old house where she finds a room may not be much better.
 Her new roommates don't show many signs of life, but they'll have Claire's back when the town's deepest secrets come crawling out, hungry for fresh blood.
 Will she be able to face the town's terror or will she drown like everyone else?

-Rachel Caine definitely had me from the first page to the very last with Glass Houses.
-(I read the book in 2009 in one day, so let’s just say I really enjoyed it even more the second time around) It also didn’t help with the cliffhanger, so now I’m aching to re-read the second book and then the next, etc. How I’ve missed Claire, Eve, Michael, and Shane and I’m really happy I’m getting to revisit Ithem from the beginning.
-(That is my reason of re-reading and I’m sticking to it.)
+Rachel Caine had me from the first page to the very last with Glass Houses.
+(I read the book in 2009 in one day, so let’s say I enjoyed it, even more, the second time around) It also didn’t help with the cliffhanger, so now I’m aching to re-read the second book and then the next, etc. How I’ve missed Claire, Eve, Michael, and Shane and I’m thrilled I’m getting to revisit them from the beginning.
+(That is my reason for re-reading, and I’m sticking to it.)

-Poor Claire she’s been bullied my a mean cruel girl and only wants to get away before she ends up getting killed.
-I wanted to take care of the bully girl for her throughout the book, but the bully girl finally got put in her place.
+Poor Claire she’s been bullied by a mean, cruel girl and only wants to get away before she ends up getting killed.
+I tried to take care of the bully girl for her throughout the book, but the bully girl finally got put in her place.
 In comes the idea of finding a place off campus from her college dorm room.
-She ends up visiting the Glass House that she read in the ad, where 3 other people live (Eve, Michael, and Shane) and are looking for a roommate.
-Each of them are complete opposites, but their friendship is awesome.
-Claire really needs some friends and I’m so glad she met these three.
-It also helps having two of them handsome in her life and all three protecting her.
-She ends up finding out what is really happening in Morganville thanks to her new friends and roommates.
-Although, Claire is going to get even more in trouble in the story, but I won’t go into those details.
+She ends up visiting the Glass House that she read in the ad, where three other people live (Eve, Michael, and Shane) and are looking for a roommate.
+Each of them is complete opposites, but their friendship is fantastic.
+Claire needs some friends, and I’m so glad she met these three.
+It also helps to have two of them handsome in her life and all three protecting her.
+She ends up finding out what is happening in Morganville thanks to her new friends and roommates.
+Although Claire is going to get even more in trouble in the story, I won’t go into those details.

-If you haven’t read this series I highly recommend you do.
-Even if you are not a fan of Young Adult, you at least to need to to read this series.
+If you haven’t read this series, I highly recommend you do.
+Even if you are not a fan of Young Adult, you at least to need to read this series.
 It’s not full of the usual tension of a young adult (like contemporaries are).
-This series is full of a hidden paranormal world that definitely is worth reading.
-Rachel writes vampires like vampires should be. (not sparkly and cuddly)
+This series is full of a hidden paranormal world that is worth reading.
+Rachel writes vampires as vampires should be. (not sparkly and cuddly)

 I give this book 5 stars and look forward to diving back into the second book (re-read).
-I love this series and I really missed this world and its characters that Rachel created.
+I love this series, and I missed this world and its characters that Rachel created.